ballerina-platform/module-ballerina-cache/cache-ballerina/src/cache/Module.md

 The main benefit of using the `cleanupIntervalInSeconds` (optional) property is that the developer can optimize the memory usage while adding some additional CPU costs and vice versa.
 The default behaviour is the CPU-optimized method.

-The concept of the default `cache:Cache` object is based on the Ballerina `map` data structure and the `cache:LinkedList` object.
+The concept of the default `cache:Cache` class is based on the Ballerina `map` data structure and the `cache:LinkedList` class.
 The key of the map entry would be a string and the value of the map entry would be a node of the linked list.

 ```ballerina
 public type Node record {|